 Bacterial exposure is known to induce immune system development and reduce allergic sensitisation.
 However, repeated infection can induce chronic inflammation, remodelling, and asthma in children, particularly in those with risk factors such as a family history of atopy.
-The broad effects of OM-85 may be viewed as a benign mirror of the effects of bacterial exposure: immune system activation that defeats bacterial infection, and immunoregulatory effects which reduce inflammation and the harmful consequences of immune system over activation.13 pathogens.
-L4,15 Evidence from animal models suggests that lysate passes through the digestive system without being substantially modified and activates microfold cells in the Peyer's patches of the gut's mucosa-associated lymphoid tissue.
+The broad effects of OM-85 may be viewed as a benign mirror of the effects of bacterial exposure: immune system activation that defeats bacterial infection, and immunoregulatory effects which reduce inflammation and the harmful consequences of immune system over activation.

+OM-85 therapy results in respiratory immunity and protects against both viral and bacterial pathogens.
+Evidence from animal models suggests that lysate passes through the digestive system without being substantially modified and activates microfold cells in the Peyer's patches of the gut's mucosa-associated lymphoid tissue.
 Microfold cells are specialised to transport particles across the gut's epithelial barrier, delivering antigens to antigen-presenting cells, such as dendritic cells (DCs).
-L6